mvolkmann/blog/src/swift.md

 In the past there was a "Rename..." option in this menu.
 It was moved to Editor ...
 Refactor ...
 Rename.

-To make the console area appear automatically when new text is written to it, select Xcode ...
-Preferences... ...
-Behaviors ...
-Generates output, click the "Show" checkbox, and select "Variables & Console View".

 To open additional code panes, click the button the upper-right that is a rectangle containing a vertical line and a "+".
 The dropdown menu to the left of this button enables